zemirco/lockit-sendmail/README.md

 ```

  - `subject` - the email's subject
- - `title` - the title of the html email.
-Doesn't have to be the same as `subject`
  - `text` - the email's body
  - `linkText` - the text of the link, which points back to our app